pattyka/pattyka/README.md

 I’m studying software development at a specialized technical high school in Hungary.

-My goal is to make enhance my coding skills to the best of my abilities :)
+My goal is to enhance my coding skills to the best of my abilities :)

 ---